xiazeyu/hentaiTagger4calibre/README.md

 - support checking for update.
 Sometimes some galley will have new images uploaded, this script can help find these out-dated archives.
 - **More precise while importing meta**, when importing with LANraragi, some meta may be downloaded from the wrong galley, may caused by multiple translation group are translating the same galley.
 - **compatible** with all solutions like calibre and LANraragi
+- Wrote by myself, so it is more easy to modify when new requirements exist.

 ### Introduction